MariaKlimenteva/ballistics/README.md

 - speed from range
 - acceleration from time
 - acceleration from range
-- Target trajectory in 3D
+- target trajectory in 3D